qiubaiying/qiubaiying.github.io/_posts/2020-02-18-论文分享scBatch-correction.md

 ##Novelty

+- unfinish
+- not seq error correction, it is the correction for **gene expression counts**

 ##Brief introduction

 1.Batch effect: _batch_ means a number of the factors (including different laboratories, different sample preparation batches, different sequencing...)